 Credit and courses

 SEMILLA, the Latin American Anabaptist Seminary of which CASAS is a department, offers credit in coursework to meet some or all the required coursework for the FPU Focus Series required for all undergraduate students.
-Students may earn a maximum of 6 units of credit from the program and three units of waiver for this cross cultural experience.
-Courses will include or undergraduates will include:
+Students may earn a maximum of 6 units of credit from the program and three units of waiver for this cross-cultural experience.
+Courses included for undergraduates will include:

 - History and Culture of Latin America (3)